 A couple of years later, I heard the following equation on a podcast, which I think originated from Shinzen Young:

 Suffering (S) equals pain (P) times resistance (R)

 And I realised that I had accepted my new situation, thus my resistance had reduced to zero and there was no longer any suffering.
 I came to appreciate my life in two wonderful countries, with a regular drive between the two, taking in Holland, Belgium and France en route.

 I draw on the pain – which is still present – to push myself towards fulfilling my potential.
 I run further, I learn more and I experience life more fully.
 I take on bigger challenges so that I may create an opportunity which will return the balance to my life.

-I have a feeling that living, working and serving in the same community would provide the perfect solution to this challenge, where I could share my life with those around me and continue to feel a strong sense of purpose in everything I do.
+I don’t know exactly where my efforts will take me, but I have a feeling that living, working and serving in the same community would suit me nicely.
+I could then share my life with those around me and continue to feel a strong sense of purpose in everything I do.

 That’s what work–life balance means to me, how about you?